vozille/CodeEditor/README.md

 # CodeEditor
-A code editor written in python.
+A code editor written in python-2.7 using all built-in libraries.
 Started as a small project to implement auto-complete code by using Trie data structure

 ![Image of codeeditor](http://i.imgur.com/VyA9y9a.png)